caltechlibrary/dataset/dataset-v2-next.md

 attachments he proven useful but could be refined to be more seemless (e.g. you pass a semver when you attach a document).

-Dataset has concieved with deliberate limitiations.
-This in part because the because the options available at the time (e.g. MySQL, Postgres, MongDB, CouchDB, Redis) all imposed a high level of complexity to do conceptually simple things.
+Dataset was concieved with deliberate limitiations.
+This in part due to the options available at the time (e.g. MySQL, Postgres, MongDB, CouchDB, Redis) all imposed a high level of complexity to do conceptually simple things.
 While many of the limitations were deliberate it is time to consider loosing some.
 This should be done with